anujs2099/rhce-sample-exams_2nd-edition/lab1.md

      - All playbooks and ansible commands should run as root through sudo
      - It should not ask for the root password
    - Make sure that the new ansible.cfg is being used
+   - Find out the order of precedence about the ansible configuration files using the man pages

 **Task 3**

-Ansible Configuration File - Order of Precendence
+Ansible Navigator

+-  Configure and use ansible-navigator as follows:
+   - Project directory name is task3
+   - Use the inventory file & configuration file from task2
--  Find out the order of precedence about the ansible configuration files using the man pages
+   - Find out the ansible-navigator version
+   - Login to registry.redhat.io using your developers.redhat.com account to use redhat images
+   - pull the image registry.redhat.io/ansible-automation-platform-24/ee-supported-rhel8
+   - list the images available to ansible-navigator
+   - list all hosts using this inventory file in json format

 **Task 4**